ansible-community/role2collection/README.md

 optional arguments:
   -h, --help            show this help message and exit --extra-path EXTRA_PATH
-                        Extra role relative file/directory path to keep with the role
+                        Extra role relative file/directory path to keep with the role.
+May be supplied multiple times
 ```

 ### Example use